bxparks/rpn83p/USER_GUIDE.md

 - `MATH`: goes directly to the root `MenuGroup` no matter where you are in the menu hierarchy

-To move from a child `MenuGroup` back up to the parent `MenuGroup`, the appropriate key would have been an `ESC` button.
+The appropriate key for the "menu back to parent" function would have been an `ESC` button.
 But the TI-83 and TI-84 calculators do not have an `ESC` button (unlike the TI-92 and TI Voyager 200 series calculators), so the `ON` button was recruited for this functionality.
-The choice of the `ON` button was not completely random, because the HP-42S uses the `ON` key which doubles as the `EXIT` key to perform implement this function.
+This seemed to make sense because the HP-42S uses the `ON` key which doubles as the `EXIT` key to perform implement this function.

-Pressing the `ON` button multiple times will eventually bring you back to the top of the menu hierarchy.
-Sometimes it is convenient to be able to go back to the root of the menu system in a single press.
-That button would be the `HOME` button, but the TI-83 and TI-84 calculators do not have a `HOME` button (unlike the TI-92 and TI Voyager 200 series again).
-Instead, the RPN83P app takes over the `MATH` button to act as the `HOME` key.
-This choice is not completely
+The `HOME` button is useful to go directly to the top of the menu hierarchy from anywhere in the menu hierarchy.
+The TI-83 and TI-84 calculators do not have a `HOME` button (unlike the TI-92 and TI Voyager 200 series again), so the `MATH` button was taken over to act as the `HOME` key.
+This choice was not completely
+random:

+1. The `HOME` button on the TI-89 Titanium is located exactly where the `MATH` is.
+2. The RPN83P app does not need the `MATH` button as implemented by the TI-OS, which opens a dialog box of mathematical functions.
+In the RPN83P app, that functionality is already provided by the menu system.
-random: First, the `HOME` button on the TI-89 Titanium is located exactly where the `MATH` is.
-And second, when the menu is at the root, the first menu item on the left is a `MenuGroup` named `MATH`, which may help to remember this button mapping.
+3. When the menu system is at the root, the first menu item on the left is a menu group named `MATH`, which may help to remember this button mapping.

 <a name="MenuIndicatorArrows"></a>
 #### Menu Indicator Arrows